ckaestne/seai/lectures/learning goals.md

 Assignment:

-* Build a simple predictive ML model to gain experience with all involved steps
+* Build a simple predictive ML model to gain experience with all involved steps; build a simple user frontend

 Readings:

-* ...
-EIS chapter
+* 🕮 Hulten, Geoff.
+"Building Intelligent Systems: A Guide to Machine Learning Engineering."
+(2018), Chapters 2 and 5.

-## Lecture: Dealing with Mistakes (Requirements)
+## Lecture: Software Engineering Bootcamp

 Overview:

+* Process
+* Good engineering practices
+  * Code, configuration, and data versioning
+  * Working with version control: good commit practices, branches vs feature flags, ...
+  * Documentation, naming
+  * Issue tracking, task planning
+* Crash course in planning, requirements, and design
+* Qualities of interest
+* Agile practices in a nutshell

+## Lecture: Engineering Challenges for AI-Enabled Systems

+Overview:

+* Deductive vs inductive reasoning
+* Notions of correctness: Specifications, goals
+* Desired qualities beyond accuracy
+* Information hiding, modularity, and leaking abstractions
+* Interactions and the environment
+  - The world and the machine
+  - Data drift, feedback loops, and adversaries
+  - Compositionality challenges
+* Live data, continuous maintenance
+* Focus on data, but don't ignore the code
+  * Technical debt
+  * Pipeline quality
+  * Robustness
+* Versioning, data provenance, and explainability
+* Introduction to measurement
+* Case study: AI-components in cars

+Learning goals:

+* Illustrate the challenges of building AI-enabled systems
+* Identify system goals and design and validate measures to judge system success for a given system

+Reading:

+* 🗎 Arpteg, Anders, Björn Brinne, Luka Crnkovic-Friis, and Jan Bosch.
+"Software Engineering Challenges of Deep Learning."
+In 2018 44th Euromicro Conference on Software Engineering and Advanced Applications (SEAA), pp. 50-59.
+IEEE, 2018.
+* 🕮 Hulten, Geoff.
+"Building Intelligent Systems: A Guide to Machine Learning Engineering."
+(2018), Chapter 4.

+## Lecture: Requirements and Dealing with Mistakes

+Overview:

-* Specifications or lack thereof for ML-components, probabilistic specifications in certain AI components; inevitability
+* Specifications or lack thereof for ML-components, deductive reasoning, probabilistic specifications in certain AI components; inevitability
+* Goals of AI-enabled systems and success measures
 * Introduction to risk analysis and fault trees; writing of requirements
-* Overview of fault handling strategies (redundancies, voting, fallback, undo, forcefulness, ...)
+* Overview of fault handling strategies (redundancies, voting, fallback, undo, forcefulness, where and when to ask for human judgment...)

 Learning goals: